 The best way to get around Myrtle Beach is by car.
-If you're going to mostly stay around the beachfront hotels, you can easily manage on foot.
-However, a car is handy for going farther distances since there's no public transportation system.
-Car rental agencies are located just beyond the baggage claim area in Myrtle Beach International Airport (MYR), while plenty of taxis and door-to-door hotel shuttle services are lined up outside.
+If you're going to spend most of your time around the beachfront hotels, you can easily manage on foot.
+However, a car is handy for traveling farther distances since the bus is your only public transportation option.
+Car rental agencies are located just beyond the baggage claim area in Myrtle Beach International Airport (MYR), and plenty of taxis and hotel shuttle services are lined up outside the terminal.

 |Car||A car is the easiest way to get around Myrtle Beach, especially if you plan to explore beyond the waterfront.
 Parking meters are installed and in effect for the season from March 1 through Oct.
 31 every year.
 Hourly rates, which vary depending on the location of the meter, range from $1.50 to $2.
 Some operate on a three-hour maximum, but most allow drivers to park in one spot all day for a flat rate that ranges from $8 to $10.
 A charming touch is that if you find you don't have correct change for the meter, you can call one of the city's parking ambassadors for help (843-626-7275) and someone will come to you with the amount requested.
 Many meters will take credit cards, though, or you can pay from your phone with the ParkMobile smartphone app.
 For longer stays, a seven-day visitor's parking pass is available for $30.|

 Most vacationers have no problem getting around Myrtle Beach and the surrounding area on foot.
 Although cost-efficient (and healthy) it can be limiting if you want to explore beyond the shore.